 - Episode 5-7: untitled

-In 1957 a film version was released, though the adaptation by Paul Ryder under the same tile (but also known as Cosmic Monsters, The Crawling Terror, The Strange World, The Cosmic Monster and The Crawling Horror) only takes the basic premise and character names.
-While Ray does have characters go to Planet X (and in describing the alien landscape provides the most successful part of the book), the movie has all manner of aliens and giant insects arrive and even a flying saucer makes an appearance for what eventually turns into a rip-off from The Day The Earth Stood Still. with an alien coming to earth to warn humans not to meddle with dangerous things they don’t yet understand.
+In 1957 a film version was released, though the adaptation by Paul Ryder under the same title (but also known as Cosmic Monsters, The Crawling Terror, The Strange World, The Cosmic Monster and The Crawling Horror) only takes the basic premise and character names.
+While Ray does have characters go to Planet X (and in describing the alien landscape provides the most successful part of the book), the movie has all manner of aliens and giant insects arrive here instead – and even a flying saucer makes an appearance for what eventually turns into a rip-off from The Day The Earth Stood Still with an alien coming to earth to warn humans not to meddle with dangerous things they don’t yet understand.
 The special effects are woeful but the cast isn’t bad, most notably Martin Benson, as the equivalent to the Michael Rennie role from Stood Still, and a really nice cameo from TV comedy giant, Dandy Nicholls.

 DVD Availability: This film is pretty easy to find on DVD and online – for instance …